 Right now, underway, we are preparing to release 3,500 inmates back to our communities.
 That’s already begun.
 And we want to send them out healthier than when they came in.
 We want to send them out without infection.
 Because all that does is affect our communities, your communities.
 And when we do this in the right way, we have done our job as corrections professionals.

 I want to thank the health care teams that are out at every institution.
 I want to thank the custody teams that are going out and still providing the essential service to transport back and forth from these hospitals.
-To the food service that’s out there.
-To the warehouse staff.
-To anybody who walks in these institutions at this time, you are providing a service to California and I appreciate you.
+To the food service that’s out there, to the warehouse staff (and) to anybody who walks in these institutions at this time, you are providing a service to California and I appreciate you.

 I want to let you know that we do have communication with the Governor’s Office and they are also just as appreciative.
 The governor himself has thanked Corrections for the work that you’re doing.